H\"older regularity and roughness: construction and examples: Fake Brownian motion

 such that both of them have mean zero and variance one.
 We construct two processes $Y_1$ and $Y_2$ on $[0, 1]$ such that their Schauder coefficients $\theta^{Y_i}_{m, k}$ in the representation \eqref{eq. uniform coefficients} are independent and identically distributed as $B_i$ of \eqref{def.beta.dist} for $i = 1, 2$. \end{example}

-Figure \ref{fig:BM and fBM} provides simulations of the processes $B(t)-Zt$ of \eqref{eq. standard normal coefficients}, $Y-Zt$ in Example \ref{ex. uniform coefficients}, and $Y_i - Zt$ in Example \ref{ex. beta coefficients} for $i = 1, 2$, in black, red, blue, and green lines, respectively, along the dyadic partitions on $[0, 1]$, up to level $n = 15$.
-Note that these trajectories start at the origin and end at the point $(1, 0)$.
-In order to have a trajectory of a real Brownian motion (and its fake versions), we can just add a linear term $Zt$ for some independent standard normal random variable $Z$, to those sample paths in Figure \ref{fig:BM and fBM}(a).
-Figure \ref{fig:BM and fBM}(b) shows that all paths indeed have the same quadratic variation as standard Brownian motion.
+Figure 3 of Supplement B \cite{suppB} provides simulations of the processes $B(t)-Zt$ of \eqref{eq. standard normal coefficients}, $Y-Zt$ in Example \ref{ex. uniform coefficients}, and $Y_i - Zt$ in Example \ref{ex. beta coefficients} for $i = 1, 2$, in black, red, blue, and green lines respectively, along the dyadic partitions on $[0, 1]$, up to level $n = 15$.
+Note that these trajectories have both initial and terminal values to be $0$.
+To have a trajectory of a real Brownian motion (and its fake versions), we can add a linear term $Zt$ for an independent standard normal random variable $Z$, to those sample paths in Figure 3(a).
+Figure 3(b) shows that all paths indeed have the same quadratic variation as standard Brownian motion.

-\begin{example} [Mixed coefficients] To better fake Brownian motion, we can also mix standard normal random variables and other variables with the same mean and variance when choosing Schauder coefficients.
-For example, given the Schauder representation \eqref{eq. uniform coefficients}, we set the coefficients to be all independent, but distributed as
+\begin{example} [Mixed coefficients] In order to construct fake Brownian motion, one can also mix standard normal random variables and other variables with the same mean and variance when choosing Schauder coefficients.
+For example, given the Schauder representation \eqref{eq. uniform coefficients}, we set the coefficients to be all independent, and distributed as